 - Garnish with coriander or parsley and finely diced apple.
 Easy.

-Before you curl up with a bowl of steaming soup, sign up to Eat Better with us for more tasty tips and ideas.
+Before you curl up with a bowl of steaming soup, sign up for more easy sustainable lifestyle tips on our newsletter.